7 Types of Casino Crimes That Happen In Atlantic City

 If you’re planning on going to Atlantic City, there will be plenty to do and see.
-But there are many things that you should avoid at all costs.
+But these are seven things that will land you in jail:

-3) Gambling under the age of 21.
-It’s also illegal to set foot on a casino gaming floor if you’re under 21.
+- Gambling under the age of 21.
+It’s also illegal to set foot on a casino’s gaming floor if you’re 21.

 Most casino crimes are felony-level offenses.
 This means that if you are convicted, you could be looking at serious prison time, as well as a permanent criminal record.
 If you find yourself charged with any of these seven crimes, you need the help of an experienced criminal defense lawyer.

 John Tumelty is a battle-tested attorney who has spent the past 30 years representing countless clients accused of casino crimes in Atlantic City.
 As a former assistant county prosecutor with the Atlantic County Prosecutor’s Office, Trial Section, he has unique insight into how prosecutors evaluate a criminal case and prepare a case for court.
 This gives him a huge advantage when preparing a case and strategizing for trial.
 He will fight hard to protect you and help you avoid a criminal record.

 Call 609-385-4010 or fill out our contact form today to request a free consultation with John Tumelty

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.